xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 4.2 Choose Database
 choosing the proper database is a critical decision that can significantly impact the performance, scalability, and reliability of the system. <br>

-Factors to consider (Data Model [structured, semi-structure, unstructed], Size and Volume, ACID, Join and Aggregate)
+Factors to consider (Data Model [structured/relational/columnar, semi-structure, unstructed], Size and Volume, ACID, Join and Aggregate)
 * Data Model: Determine the data model that best fits the application's requirements; relational (SQL), document-based (NoSQL), key-value store, graph database, or time-series database.
 * Data Size and Volume: Assess the expected data size and growth rate to choose a database that can handle the scale of data effectively
 * Query Requirements: Understand the types of queries the system needs to support and whether they are read-heavy, write-heavy, or balanced.